Earl Campbell: Legacy and honors

 In 1999, Campbell was ranked number 33 on The Sporting News list of the 100 greatest football players, the highest-ranked player for the Houston Oilers franchise.
 In 2010, NFL Network ranked Campbell the 55th greatest player of all time in The Top 100: NFL's Greatest Players, and he was ranked by the sportswriter Max Bertellotti of the Turner Sports Network as the number 3 "power back" of all time, behind Jim Brown and John Riggins.

-He was honored at halftime against Ohio State on September 9, 2006, including the unveiling of a 9 ft bronze statue of Campbell in the southwest corner of Royal-Memorial Stadium.
-The same year, Campbell was featured on the cover of Dave Campbell's Texas Football, an honor that eluded him during his playing days.
+Campbell was honored at halftime against Ohio State on September 9, 2006, including the unveiling of a 9 ft bronze statue of Campbell in the southwest corner of Royal-Memorial Stadium.
+The same year, he was featured on the cover of Dave Campbell's Texas Football, an honor that eluded him during his playing days.

 In 2019, Campbell was one of twelve running backs selected to the NFL 100th Anniversary All-Time Team.

 On January 13, 2020, Campbell was honored during the College Football Playoff National Championship for the 150th anniversary of college football.
 ESPN named him the 7th best college football player of all time.

-He was declared an official State Hero in 1981 by the Texas legislature, an honor previously bestowed upon only Stephen F. Austin, Sam Houston and Davy Crockett.
+Campbell was declared an official State Hero in 1981 by the Texas legislature, an honor previously bestowed upon only Stephen F. Austin, Sam Houston and Davy Crockett.

-A section of roadway in Tyler, Texas extending from Loop 323 to SH155 was named the Earl Campbell Parkway at its opening in 2012.
+A section of roadway in Tyler, Texas, extending from Loop 323 to SH155 was named the Earl Campbell Parkway at its opening in 2012.
 In 2013, the Earl Campbell Tyler Rose Award, an award given to the best offensive player in NCAA Division I with Texas ties, was named in Campbell's honor.

 Personal life

 While at the University of Texas, Campbell was a member of the honorary men's service organization, the Texas Cowboys.
-As of 2016, he still actively participates in University of Texas athletics, where he serves as special assistant to the football team.
-In 1990, he founded Earl Campbell Meat Products, Inc. which manufactures and sells Earl Campbell's Smoked Sausage and other food products and barbecue sauce.
-Campbell and his associates also opened a restaurant in 1999 on Sixth Street in Austin called Earl Campbell's Lone Star BBQ, which closed in 2001.

-Campbell has two sons: Christian and Tyler.
-Christian played high school football with Drew Brees, nephew of his father's former Longhorns teammate Marty Akins, at Westlake High and ran track for the University of Houston.
+In 1980, Campbell married his high school sweetheart Reuna Smith, and they have two sons: Christian and Tyler.
+Christian played high school football with Drew Brees, the nephew of his father's former Longhorns teammate Marty Akins, at Westlake High and ran track for the University of Houston.
 Tyler was a running back for Pasadena City College and San Diego State but was forced to give up the sport due to multiple sclerosis (MS).
 He returned to Texas after graduation and divides his time between the family business and raising awareness of MS with his father.

+In 1990, Campbell founded Earl Campbell Meat Products, Inc. which manufactures and sells Earl Campbell's Smoked Sausage and other food products and barbecue sauce.
+Campbell and his associates also opened a restaurant in 1999 on Sixth Street in Austin called Earl Campbell's Lone Star BBQ, which closed in 2001.

+As of 2016, he still actively participated in University of Texas athletics, serving as special assistant to the football team.